Category: Rob Roy Way

 All in all, 2007 was another good walking year for me.
 Unless you lost out in the flooding (and I don't envy anyone who did: hope it all works out all right for them), it would be a travesty to remember 2007 for its sodden summer when we had so much clement weather earlier in the year.
 As it happens, the continual greyness that pervaded nearly all of 2004 remains with me, with 2007's bright spots easily causing me to forget any grey bits.
 The proverbial question of what 2008 will bring does raise its head, as it is wont to do; so also is the realisation that the future is not ours to see (we're probably better off!).
 I never go in for big plans anyway, but that doesn't stop me having ideas in my mind for when the opportunities to explore them arise.
 We'll see what happens...

-Saturday, though, was not to be the best so I chose that day for travelling.
-Everything was going hunky dory until I took a tumble in Dumbarton East train station and felt the worst for wear afterwards.
-I got to my hotel for the night and took it easier from then on.
-It had been a good train journey all of the way from Macclesfield, with changes in Lancaster, Manchester and Glasgow.
+Since the weather on that Saturday was not to be the best, I chose that day for travelling.
+Everything was going hunky-dory until I took a tumble at Dumbarton East train station and felt the worst for wear afterwards.
+It then was a case of getting to my hotel for the night and taking things easier from then on.
+Otherwise, it had been a good train journey all of the way from Macclesfield, with changes in Manchester, Lancaster and Glasgow.
 The change in Glasgow allowed me to get a new Explorer 365 after its predecessor had somehow managed to disappear.
-My maps don’t usually do things like that but it was fortuitous in the sense that the Rob Roy Way is shown in it these days.
+While my maps don't usually do things like that, it was fortuitous in the sense that the Rob Roy Way is shown in the current edition.

-The sun made fleeting appearances while I was in Dumbarton but I wasn’t to make much use of my camera there.
-The nearby castle looked promising as did the Kilpatrick hills.
-A return sounds a good idea and I’ll watch how I go in train stations around there.
-Sunday saw me leave for Balloch where I caught a bus to Drymen for the start of my walk.
+Though the sun made fleeting appearances while I was in Dumbarton, I wasn't to make much use of my camera there.
+The nearby castle looked promising, as did the Kilpatrick hills.
+These offer possibilities for the future, and I will be watching my steps in train stations around there after my mishap.
+Sunday saw me leave for Balloch, where I caught a bus to Drymen for the start of my walk.

 It was just as well, given my tumble, that I had chosen part of the less challenging Rob Roy Way as the route for my weekend stroll.
-I had designs on heading to Balmaha and starting from there and rounding Conic Hill but I dropped this idea because my start was later than originally intended.
+Initially, I had designs on heading to Balmaha and starting from there and rounding Conic Hill, only to drop this idea because my start was later than originally intended.
 From Drymen, the RRW follows the old Gartmore Road for three and a half miles (5.6 km) before it heads west to Aberfoyle through Loch Ard Forest, where the trail is usefully waymarked.
 Views of the Campsie Fells were plentiful and there were glimpses of Ben Lomond to be had too.
-I am usually not a fan of road walking but the road was quiet and I appreciating the easier going.
+While I am usually not a fan of road walking, the road was quiet and I appreciating the easier going.
 Having to remain alert for cars is my main reason for disliking road walks.
-Once off the road, northward views opened up with the Menteith Hills being among what was to be seen.
-The tarmac was lost too along with any sights of pylons and it was all pleasant stuff.
-I made decent progress even with carrying a heavy rucksack and I polished off the ten mile walk in five hours to reach a sun drenched Aberfoyle; cloud abounded so the sun wasn’t out all of the time.
+Once off the road, northward views opened up, with the Menteith Hills being among what was to be seen.
+The tarmac was lost too, along with any sights of pylons, and it was all pleasant stuff.
+I made decent progress even with carrying a heavy rucksack and polished off the ten-mile walk in five hours to reach a sun-drenched Aberfoyle; because cloud abounded, the sun wasn't out all of the time.

 For the evening, I settled myself in an Aberfoyle guest house before going on a stroll to and from Loch Ard itself.
-Surprisingly, I wasn’t feeling the effects of my endeavours and so enjoyed my walk along the quite road, which lead all of the way to Inversnaid on the shores of Loch Lomond.
-The sun was playing hard to get but some photographic opportunities did present themselves and I did my best with them.
+Surprisingly, I wasn't feeling the effects of my endeavours and so enjoyed my walk along the quiet road, which lead all of the way to Inversnaid on the shores of Loch Lomond.
+Even though the sun was playing hard to get, some photographic opportunities did present themselves and I did my best with them.
 When I got back to the guest house, road workers from the council were proceeding with road repairs that were to continue all night, much to the annoyance of other guests at my lodgings.
-I suffered no such inconvenience, though, but I was extra careful when passing lorries, dumpers and other such carriageway maintenance machinery.
+Nevertheless, I suffered no such inconvenience and was extra careful when passing lorries, dumpers and other such carriageway maintenance machinery.

 The next morning began promisingly.
-The sun was out and it wasn’t overly hot either, a feature of the whole weekend; walking and hot weather are not made for each other.
+The sun was out, and it wasn't overly hot either, a feature of the whole weekend; walking and hot weather are not made for each other.
 I encountered some Americans at breakfast who were wondering what bank holidays and speed cameras were.
-I satisfied their curiosity before they were continue their way on a holiday that was to lead them to Ireland’s mid and south west.
+I satisfied their curiosity before they continued their way on a holiday that was to lead them to Ireland's mid and southwest.
 As I finished my breakfast, children were making their way to school.
 It was a normal Scottish weekday.

-Sadly, cloud predominated while I was walking by Loch Vennacher so the sun was nowhere to be seen.
-Still, the scenery looked glorious and I must return when the sun is unencumbered by cloud.
-The Trossachs proper were further west and a busy A821 could be heard though it wasn’t to be that intrusive.
+Sadly, cloud cover predominated while I was walking by Loch Vennacher and the sun was nowhere to be seen.
+Still, the scenery looked glorious, causing me to add a mental note about n=making another visit when the skies are less clouded.
+The Trossachs proper were further west and a busy A821 could be heard, though it wasn't to be that intrusive.
 It remained cloudy as I bashed more tarmac to arrive in Callander at 15:00; I had made good time and put three miles behind me in an hour without too much effort.